Pamir/jvm-dump-usecases/docs/infinite-wait.md

         at com.pamir.dump.cases.Application.main(Application.java:24)
 ```

-6. Print the Blocked Thread
+6. Copy te the Blocked Thread to a txt file and investigate the problem.
+As it is seen from the output, InfiniteWait.java at line 12 it is waiting an object to be released.

 ```
 "Thread-0" #8 prio=5 os_prio=0 tid=0x00007f2920209800 nid=0x11 waiting for monitor entry [0x00007f290ca9f000]